agladstein/SimPrily/docs/source/install.rst

     singularity pull docker://agladstein/simprily

-For more information see the developers documentation.
+For more information see the `developers documentation <http://simprily.readthedocs.io/en/latest/develop.html>`_.